Davey Boy Smith: World Wrestling Federation (1999–2000)

 Smith returned to the WWF in September 1999.
 In keeping with the company's new "Attitude Era", Smith began wrestling in jeans instead of his usual Union Flag-adorned tights and his theme music was to a remix of his previous theme "Rule, Britannia!" and later to rock music (with the sounds of a dog barking as the song began).
-On the 9 of September episode of SmackDown! in Albany, New York, Smith defeated the Big Boss Man for the WWF Hardcore Championship.
+On 9 September episode of SmackDown! in Albany, New York, Smith defeated the Big Boss Man for the WWF Hardcore Championship.
 Smith forfeited the title later that evening, giving the belt back to Al Snow, because Boss Man had previously (kayfabe) dog-napped Snow's dog Pepper to win the title from him, and driving him insane in the process.
 Smith then began pursuing the WWF Championship, eventually turning heel and beginning a feud with The Rock.
-Smith headlined Unforgiven as part of a six-man WWF Championship Match that was won by Triple H. On 2 October Smith returned to England as a heel at Rebellion.
+Smith headlined Unforgiven on 26 September as part of a six-man WWF Championship match that was won by Triple H. On 2 October, Smith returned to England as a heel at Rebellion, defeating X-Pac.

 Smith defeated D'Lo Brown for the WWF European Championship on SmackDown! on 26 October.
-He lost the title to Val Venis in a triple threat match at Armageddon.
+He lost the title to Val Venis in a triple threat match on 12 December at Armageddon.
 On 6 May 2000 in London, Smith defeated Crash Holly for the Hardcore Championship.
 Holly regained the title from Smith in New Haven, Connecticut on 11 May episode of SmackDown!.
 Smith's last televised match with the WWF was on Sunday Night Heat, when he burst into Eddie Guerrero and Chyna's locker room, accusing Guerrero (who was the European Champion at the time) of not treating the belt with the respect it deserved.
 This led to a European Championship title match on that Heat, in which both men were disqualified.
 After Heat, WWF announced that Smith had again left the WWF on 15 May 2000.
-Smith was given a final chance to wrestle for WWE by Vince McMahon, performing at a 27 May Calgary house show against Steve Blackman, who ended the match very quickly.
-Smith showed up to a house show in Edmonton the following night, allegedly in worse condition than the night prior.
-He was sent home from this show and released by the WWE shortly thereafter.
+Smith would take a hiatus from wrestling.

-Late career (2000–2002)
+Late career (2002)

-Before his death on 18 May 2002, Smith had been training with the intent of resuming his career and came out of retirement wrestling in three tag-team matches with his son, Harry Smith the previous weekend in Manitoba, Canada.
+Before his death on 18 May 2002, Smith had been training with the intent of resuming his career and came out of retirement wrestling in two tag-team matches with his son, Harry Smith the previous weekend in Manitoba, Canada.
+Smith competed at Top Rope Championship Wrestling on 5 May and 11 May, teaming with Harry Smith in both matches and with Zack Murcury in his second match.
+He had also considered another return to the WWF.